Juliamg/buildingLimitsAPI/README.md

 ## Frameworks used
 - FastAPI as the API framework
 - Shapely for handling GeoJSON objects and for performing geometric operations on Polygon objects
-- Pydantic for data validation
+- Pydantic for schemas and data validation